tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/产品简介/产品优势_intl.md

 5. **Care-free**: It provides 24/7 professional, downtime-free, transparent service of server capacity expansion and data migration; enables comprehensive monitoring features for real-time service quality assessment. <br/>

 ## TencentDB for MongoDB vs. Self-hosted MongoDB
 TencentDB for MongoDB provides NoSQL service and is much easier to deploy, manage, and expand compared to on-premises MongoDB database.
-Like other cloud products, it supports order-on-demand and pay-as-you-use to improve your cost efficiency.
-See the following table for details:
+It is on demand and pay-as-you-go just like other cloud products, making it very cost effective.
+See below table for details.

 | Item | TencentDB for MongoDB | Self-hosted MongoDB |
 | :--------- | :----------------------------------------------------------- | :----------------------------------------------------------- |